 As well preparing reports and providing appropriate recommendations and plans and submit them to the Board of Directors for approval.
-The committee achievements include for example but not limited to:
+The committee achievements include for Example but not limited to:

 - 1. The Committee reviewed the quarterly and annual financial statements and expressed its opinion and recommendation before submitting it to the Board of Directors for approval. - 2.
-Meeting with the external auditor and follow up of their work, to ensure the accuracy of the financial statements.

-- 3. Meeting with the Head of the Internal Audit Office and discussing with him the submitted reports. - 4.
+Meeting with the external auditor and follow up of their work, to ensure the accuracy of the financial statements. - 3.
+Meeting with the Head of the Internal Audit Office and discussing with him the submitted reports. - 4.
 Reviewing and approving the results of the internal audit office's report, in implementation of the approved internal audit work plan, and submit them to the Board of Directors. - 5.
 Recommending to the Board of Directors the reappoint the external auditor. - 6.
-Approving of the internal work plan of the year 2024. - 7.
-Evaluate the internal office manager and ensure that his role is performed effectively. - 8.
-Preparing the Audit committee report to be read to the annual general assembly. - Date of formation of the committee: 28/3/2022 and its term ends with the end of the term of membership of board of directors. - 2- The Name of the Committee: The Risk Management Committee
+Approving of the internal work plan of the year 2025. - 7.
+Evaluate the internal Audit manager and ensure that his role is performed effectively. - 8.
+Preparing the Audit committee report to be read to the annual general assembly. - 9.
+Reviewing of the Audit Policy. - Date of formation of the committee: 28/3/2022 and its term ends with the end of the term of membership of board of directors, the committee was restructured on December 8, 2024.

+2- The Name of the Committee: The Risk Management Committee

 The committee consists of three members.
-The committee held five meetings during the past year.
+The committee held four meetings during the past year.
+The committee was restructured on December 8, 2024, based on a decision by the Board of Directors, and the committee now consists of the following members: